 Will my JavaScript animations work in WordPress?

-They should, as long as the scripts are enqueued properly and the DOM structure they rely on is intact.
+They should work, as long as the scripts are enqueued properly and the DOM structure they rely on is intact.
 The main risk is React or Vue remounting and wiping WordPress-generated content.
-Scroll-triggered animations (AOS, GSAP, ScrollReveal) typically need their hidden states overridden since WordPress doesn't initialize them the same way a SPA does.
+Scroll-triggered animations (AOS, GSAP, ScrollReveal) often need their hidden states overridden.
+WordPress doesn't initialize them the way a SPA does.